 If you’re an efficient traveller, one day in the actual city of Gdansk should be enough to see what you want to see.
 Start your morning with a hearty breakfast and arm yourself with good shoes (those cobblestones will soon start pinching through the soles of your Converse) and, if you’re travelling outside of summer like I did, an umbrella.

 Hopefully you have booked accommodation close or on the Dluga Street / Market, so you’re close to the biggest attraction itself as you begin your exploration: the houses.
-Even though the street name translates as “Long Street”, it isn’t very long in fact, as my guide book informed us and which for some reason amused us endlessly.
+Even though the street name translates as “Long Street”, it isn’t, in fact, very long.
 However, if you’ve got a huge crush on pretty streets like I do, you will spend too much time on that not-so-long-street just taking pictures of the colourful houses and admiring the art on them.

-The thing with Gdansk is that as the rest of Poland, it took huge hits in the Second World War and most of the houses you see have been rebuilt after that; so don’t let their look fool you into thinking they are old.
-However, they were pretty meticulously copied from what they were previously.
+The thing with Gdansk is that as the rest of Poland, it took huge hits in the Second World War and most of the houses you see have been rebuilt after 1950s; so don’t let their look fool you into thinking they are old.
+However, they were pretty meticulously copied from what they previously were.

 If you’re more interested in the history of the city, visit the History Museum on a Tuesday when it’s free (riiiight, like you need any free things in Poland when everything’s so cheap as it is).
 We didn’t have time to visit because of inconvenient opening hours between 10 and 2 o’clock.
 There’s also an actual WWII museum that should open this year.

 January 2018 edit: The Museum of the Second World War opened in March 2017 and the admission is also free on Tuesdays.